 In the rare event that user A edits a component prior to receiving the latest changes from user B, user A's edit will be rejected until the synchronization is completed.
 In this case, an error message indicates that a project edit action conflicted with another user.
-Wait a few moments and try to save again.
+Refresh the component to fetch the latest changes.

 If edits by multiple project collaborators have not yet been deployed, all users' updates will be deployed when a single user deploys.

-Changes you make to a project are either saved automatically with autosave, or saved manually with a button or key shortcut on a configuration screen.
+Changes you make to a project are either saved automatically with autosave, or saved manually with a command button or keyboard shortcut on a configuration screen.

 While editing a project or project component, your changes are autosaved when you perform one of these actions: